Moscow Denies Russian Jets Intercepted By US F-22s in Syria

+"On December 13, a pair of Su-25 attack aircraft escorted a humanitarian convoy near Mayadin [the western bank of the Euphrates River] at an altitude of 3,300 meters.
+They were approached by a US F-22 fighter jet on the east side of the river.
+By firing off decoy flares, the F-22 interfered with the flight of a pair of Russian Su-25s," the ministry's statement read.
+"A Russian Su-35 fighter jet, performing an air cover mission at an altitude of 10,000 meters, swiftly approached the F-22 from the rear, forcing the American aircraft to leave the area."

-According to the Washington Examiner, the incident initially took place in the Syrian airspace east of the Euphrates river.
+The incident took place in Syrian airspace east of the Euphrates River.

 "Two F-22 went too close to two Russian jets so we had to use the de-confliction channels," a CENTCOM official told Sputnik on Thursday.
 "This is not something extraordinary… It happens sometimes several times a day."

-A US official previously indicated that F-22 fighters fired warning flares to chase Russian Su-25s away from the airspace, however, the Defense Ministry's statement adds that US jets attempted to interfere in a Russian aircraft mission to provide air cover for a humanitarian aid convoy.
+A US official previously indicated that F-22s fired warning flares to chase Russian Su-25s away from the airspace.
+The Russian Defense Ministry says the US jets attempted to interfere in a Russian mission to provide air cover for a humanitarian aid convoy.

+Per Pentagon spokesperson Eric Pahon, "one Su-25 flew close enough to an F-22A that it had to aggressively maneuver to avoid a midair collision."

+"During the incident, a Russian Su-35 also flew across the river and was shadowed closely by one of the F-22As," Pahon added.

 All comments